wwwehr/agentkit/farcaster-langchain/typescript/README.md

 # CDP Agentkit Extension - Farcaster Langchain Toolkit

 This toolkit contains tools that enable an LLM agent to interact with Farcaster using Neynar's API.
-The toolkit provides a wrapper around the Neynar API, allowing agents to interact with Farcaster and perform actions like publishing casts.
+The toolkit provides a wrapper around the Neynar API, allowing agents to interact with Farcaster and perform actions like posting casts.

 ## Setup